Redshifted civilizations, galactic empires, and the Fermi paradox: Civilizations around supermassive black holes

-which follows from the geodesic deviation equation \cite{MTW,Pirani:1956tn,Synge:1934zza} applied to the aforementioned unstable circular orbits in the Schwarzschild geometry; the detailed derivation of this formula is provided in the appendix.
-We seek conditions tolerable for humans, and as such, we consider a distance of $\chi\approx2~\mathrm{m}$ and a (relatively comfortable) acceleration of $1~\mathrm{m/s}^2$.
-Given these anthropocentric values, we can establish a relationship between the time dilation factor $\Gamma$ and the black hole mass $\bar{M}$.
+This follows from the geodesic deviation equation \cite{MTW,Pirani:1956tn,Synge:1934zza} applied to the aforementioned unstable circular orbits in the Schwarzschild geometry; the detailed derivation of this formula is provided in the appendix (cf. Eqs. \eqref{EqA:AccelComponentsCirc} and \eqref{EqA:AccelComponentsCircDiv}).
+We only consider tidal accelerations in the transverse directions, since the tidal acceleration in the direction of motion (the $\phi$ direction) is finite and bounded at the photon radius (in the limit $r_{\rm c}\rightarrow3M$; see the discussion following Eq. \eqref{EqA:AccelComponentsGen}).
+We seek conditions tolerable for humans, and as such, we consider a distance of $\chi\approx2~\mathrm{m}$ corresponding to the size of humans \cite{ncd:2016century,Press:1980man} and a relatively gentle acceleration of $1~\mathrm{m/s}^2$, or about one tenth of the gravitational acceleration on the surface of the Earth (we assume that large vessels can be engineered to tolerate much higher accelerations).\footnote{One might be concerned about large tidal stresses on the structure of a large vessel.
+At a radius $r$ corresponding to a tidal acceleration of $1~{\rm m/s}^2$ across $2~\rm m$, the relative tidal acceleration across a vessel with a width/height of $\sim 20~{\rm m}$ in the directions transverse to the direction of motion increases to $10~\mathrm{m/s}^2$ (observe that Eq. \ref{Eq:AccelComponentsCircDiv} is linear in $\chi$), which is roughly the gravitational acceleration experienced on the surface of the Earth.
+Centrifuges \cite{Hyde:1963manrated} and fighter jets \cite{Agard:1995current} can tolerate stresses well in excess of this limit (tens of $\rm g$).
+The extent of the vessel is far less constrained in the direction of motion, as the tidal accelerations in the direction of motion remain finite and bounded even at the photon radius.} Given these anthropocentric values, we can establish a relationship between the time dilation factor $\Gamma$ and the black hole mass $\bar{M}$.

 In figure \ref{Fig:GammavMass}, we present a logarithmic plot of the maximum time dilation factor $\Gamma$ (as a function of black hole mass $\bar{M}$) that can be achieved for a limiting tidal acceleration of $1~\mathrm{m/s}^2$ across a distance $\chi\approx2~\mathrm{m}$.
 We see that stellar mass black holes, which are expected to top out at a few hundred solar masses, provide very little time dilation (as $\Gamma\sim1$).
 Any meaningful time dilation requires a supermassive black hole.